kubernetes/kubernetes/docs/load_balancer.md

 To be exposed outside the k8s cluster, the service must be on known ports on externally reachable IPs.
-For version 1 public services, k8s listens on _every_ external IP address on every minion, and assigns a _single_ port cluster-wide for each port on public service.
+For version 1 public services, k8s listens on _every_ external IP address on every minion, and assigns a _single_ port cluster-wide for each port on public services.

 ## Important scenarios